 Our privacy and information law specialists are recognised for their expertise in helping at all stages of the data cycle They have particular strength in the retail, consumer finance and technology sectors, we provide a range of market-leading solutions, designed to fit needs and budgets.

 Our depth of knowledge and distinctively approachable style of working sets us apart.
-Whether conducting compliance gap analysis or training, advising on how companies need to change their practices to meet the requirements of the law, devising strategies for increasing the commercial value of data, providing advice across HR related issues, dealing with complex international data flows and implementing privacy enhancing techniques with the organisation, we are committed to providing an excellent, solutions-based approach, grounded in innovation.Are you ready for GDPR?
-With less than six months to go before the General Data Protection Regulation (GDPR) comes into force on 25 May 2018, businesses need to act now to ensure they are prepared for these major data protection reforms.
+Whether conducting compliance gap analysis or training, advising on how companies need to change their practices to meet the requirements of the law, devising strategies for increasing the commercial value of data, providing advice across HR related issues, dealing with complex international data flows and implementing privacy enhancing techniques with the organisation, we are committed to providing an excellent, solutions-based approach, grounded in innovation.The new General Data Protection Regulations (GDPR) are now in place.
+View our hub for essential advice from our data protection experts and make sure your business is compliant with the new regime.
 Visit our GDPR hub to find out more >